-When your child makes her wish list for Santa, chances are “money for college” won’t be a top contender.
+When your child makes their wish list for the holidays, chances are “money for college” won’t be a top contender.
 But experts say the holidays are a great time to contribute to your child’s college savings fund and even encourage family and friends to do the same.

 The MESP is a 529 savings plan.
 Since contributions are after-tax dollars, the savings grows tax-deferred.
 Earnings used for qualified higher education expenses are tax exempt.
 An account can be set up with as little as $25 and the funds can cover tuition, room and board and any additional qualified higher education costs.

 Parents aren’t alone in saving for their child’s college education.
-It takes a village, after all, and one of the most common questions moms and dads hear around their kids’ birthdays and holidays is: “What does he/she want?”
+It takes a village, after all, and one of the most common questions moms and dads hear around their kids’ birthdays and holidays is: “What do they want?”

 Plus, most parents know all too well how quickly kids lose interest in their toys.
 While kids love ripping open a fun gift, the reality is the same toy will likely be overlooked a week later.
 Imagine, Burke suggests, knowing that your gift will make a real, long-term difference in the child’s life.

 “If we think back to all the gifts that are given throughout the year that ultimately get given away or thrown away or put up on a shelf, they’re forgotten about,” she said.
 “When you give the gift of education, it’s something that’s going to last a lifetime.”

 Of course, no one’s suggesting skipping out on gifts altogether!
 After all, that’s part of the joy of the holidays — especially for kids.
 Instead, parents might consider setting aside part of their holiday gift budget for a college contribution.